brentonk/psci2221/_assignments/01-critical-response.md

 [^page-lengths]: Page lengths quoted assume a double-spaced document with 12-point text and 1-inch margins.
 I reserve the right not to read any content past four pages and to reduce your grade for exceeding the page limit.

+**Clarification:** Late papers will not be accepted (and thus will receive a grade of zero) unless you have documentation of a medical or family emergency.

 A critical response paper makes an argument.
 It is not a summary---in fact, it should be written under the assumption that the reader is familiar with the work it is responding to.
 To be "critical" of a work does not mean to be "against" it, but rather to reflect on it in a well-informed, objective way.
 Your criticisms must be grounded in reason and evidence, not personal taste.

 Here are some examples of the kind of argument a critical response paper might make.
 This is not an exhaustive list; criticism can take many forms.